TryItOnline/cixl/README.md

 ```

 ### Status
 Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on adding a separate compilation stage to speed up evaluation.
 In the spirit of continous integration, the compiler is being developed in parallel to the existing interpreter and may be invoked through the ```compile``` function.
-The compiler should be able to deal with anything but coroutines, which are currently being implemented.

 ```
 > '(1 2 +)' compile